e-camargo/ElkStack-Project-HW13/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the JUMP BOX and ELK-VM01 virtual machines can accept connections from the Internet.
-Access to this machine is only allowed from the following

-IP addresses:

-67.176.130.63 (i.e., "the internet/home host public ip")
-and
-13.91.134.90 (i.e., "the Load Balancer's Public, Frontend IP")

 Machines within the network can only be accessed in accordance to Inbound Security Rules defined within the Network Security Groups.

+Only the JUMP BOX is permitted remote login and command line execution from the Internet.
+Access to this machine is enforced by Azure's Network Security Group to allow connections only from IP addresses: 67.176.130.63 (i.e., "the internet/home host public ip").

 A summary of the access policies in place can be found in the table below.